CloudLabs-AI/MS-900-Lab-Content/Module 3 : M365 Business Management Capabilities.md

    ![](Images/img128.png)

-1. Now select **Create your own policies and target specific conditions like Cloud apps, Sign-in risk, and Device Platforms with Azure AD Premium.**
+1. if you see **Create your own policies and target specific conditions like Cloud apps, Sign-in risk, and Device Platforms with Azure AD Premium.**, then select it. else ignore **7&8**.

    ![](Images/p5license.png)